Jle1995/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic describes the meaning behind elements, attributes, definitions and identities by using HTML.
+It makes HTML more logical and easier to understand.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+The "display: block" would only allow content and elements that are inside the block.
+While "display: inline" can nest any content and elements inside.

 3. What are the 4 areas of the box model?

+Content, padding, border and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+If I use "align-items: center", I would need to use "display: flex".
+The "align-items: center" would center all the selected content.

 5. Explain why git is valuable to a team of developers.

+Git is convienent for developers, engineers, professional teachers and beginners learning how to program.
+It is versatile for uploading, editing, sending and looking over programs.
+Git has many varieties for developers, engineers and professionals for them to work their project on a group or individually.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.